cristianpavel/hashtable/README.md

 # hashtable
-A implementation of a Hashtable data-structure written in C.
+An implementation of a Hashtable data-structure written in C.